 Stemming from ancient pagan traditions, it used to be customary to tell ghost stories at Christmas.

-In the northern hemisphere, Christmas comes at the darkest time of the year.
-Knowing that Jesus was not born in December, the date of December 25th was chosen for multiple reasons but not least of which was to usurp various pagan winter solstice holidays.
-Before people gathered together for Christmas they would gather together around fires (such as the Yule log) for various pagan winter holidays on the longest nights of the year during which they would tell stories.
-Similar to Halloween it was thought that in these long nights the veil between this world and the next was thin allowing spirits to pass back and forth.
+In the northern hemisphere Christmas comes at the darkest time of the year.
+Years before people gathered together for Christmas they would gather together around fires (such as the Yule log) for various pagan winter holidays on the longest nights of the year.
+In the cold dark they would tell stories.
+Similar to Halloween, it was thought that in these long nights the veil between this world and the next was thin allowing spirits to pass back and forth.
 As such many people told ghost stories of revenants back from the dead, spirits, and other supernatural creatures.

 As people adopted Christianity, winter ghost stories went from being a pagan tradition to a Christmas tradition.
 By the 17th century the Lord and Protector of England Oliver Cromwell tried to eliminate Christmas ghost stories because of their pagan origins.
 Cromwell also outlawed a host of other Christmas traditions including caroling and feasts (and that’s not even the worst of Cromwell’s legacy).
 These traditions eventually came back post-Cromwell but by then some were seen as old-fashioned.